-Accounting standards not ye O F.00 :: Standard Issuance Date Description Our Effective Date Effect on the Financial Statements ASU 2014-09 "Revenue from Contracts with Customers (Topic 606)," ASU 2014-15 "Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date," ASU 2016-08 "Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (Reporting Revenue Gross versus Net)," ASU 2016-10 "Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing," and ASU 2016-12 "Revenue from Contracts with Customers (Topic 606): Narrow-Scope Improvements and Practical Expedients" May 2014 and subsequent These standards outline a single comprehensive model for entities to use in accounting for revenue using a five-step process that supersedes virtually all existing revenue guidance.
+ASU 2014-09 "Revenue from Contracts with Customers (Topic 606)," ASU 2014-15 "Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date," ASU 2016-08 "Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (Reporting Revenue Gross versus Net)," ASU 2016-10 " Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing," and May 2014 and subsequent These standards outline a single comprehensive model for entities to use in accounting for revenue using a five-step process that supersedes virtually all existing revenue guidance.
 The underlying principle is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Entities have the option of using either a full retrospective approach or a modified retrospective approach to adopt the guidance.
 Early adoption is permitted.
-December 31, 2017 The Company analyzed the impact of the standard on our contracts by reviewing our current accounting policies and practices to identify potential differences that would result from applying the requirements of the new standard to our revenue contracts.
-In addition, we have identified appropriate changes to our business processes, systems, and controls to support recognition and disclosure under the new standard.
-The Company will adopt the new revenue guidance effective December 31, 2017, using the modified retrospective transition method, by recognizing the cumulative effect of initially applying the new standard as a decrease to the opening balance of retained earnings.
-We expect this adjustment to be less than \$1 million, with an immaterial impact to our revenues and net income on an ongoing basis.
-The impact to our results is not material because, for the vast majority of our revenue, the analysis of our contracts under the new revenue recognition standard supports the recognition of revenue which is consistent with our current revenue recognition model.
-With the adoption of the standard, the consolidated financial statements will be supplemented by new disclosure requirements.
-ASU 2016-02 Leases (Topic 842) February 2016 This update was issued to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
-Early application of the amendments in this update is permitted for all entities.
-January 4, 2019 The Company is currently evaluating the effect that implementation of this update will have on its consolidated financial position and results of operations.
-The Company anticipates that implementation of this standard will result in an increase to assets and an increase to liabilities.
-To date, certain personnel have attended technical training concerning this new lease accounting standard.

-Standard Issuance Date Description Effective Date Effect on the Financial Statements ASU 2016-09 Compensation - Stock Compensation: Improvements to Employee Share- Based Payment Accounting.
+December 31, 2017 On December 31, 2017, we adopted the new accounting standard ASC 606, "Revenue from Contracts with Customers" using the modified retrospective method.
+We recognized the cumulative effect as an adjustment to our opening balance of retained earnings.
+ASU 2016-09 Compensation - Stock Compensation: Improvements to Employee Share-Based Payment Accounting.
 (Topic 718) March 2016 This update addresses the simplification of accounting for employee share-based payment transactions as it pertains to income taxes, the classification of awards as equity or liabilities, accounting for forfeitures, statutory tax withholding requirements, and certain classifications on the statement of cash flows.
 Early adoption is permitted.
 January 1, 2017 ASU 2016-09 simplified the treatment for employee share-based compensation by allowing an entity to recognize excess tax benefits in the current period whether or not current taxes payable are reduced.
 Prior to 2017 the Company could not recognize windfall tax benefits associated with employee share-based compensation because it was in an NOL position and current taxes payable would not be reduced by the excess tax benefits.
 As a result of ASU 2016-09 the Company recognized excess tax benefits of \$2.5 million from share-based compensation from prior years, resulting in cumulative-effect increases to retained earnings and deferred tax assets of approximately \$1.0 million.
 In conjunction with the adoption of ASU 2016-09, the Company reclassified \$131 thousand of cash outflows for share repurchases to satisfy tax withholding obligations from Cash flows from Operating Activities to Cash flows from Financing Activities compared to the amounts previously reported for the fiscal year ended January 2, 2016.

 ASU 2015-11, Simplifying the Measurement of Inventory.
 (Topic 330) July 2015 This update requires the measurement of inventory at the lower of cost or net realizable value.
 Net realizable value is the estimated selling price in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
-January 1, 2017 The adoption of ASU 2015-11 at the start of fiscal 2017 resulted in no impact to our consolidated financial statements.
+January 1, 2017 The adoption of ASU 2015-11 at the start of fiscal 2017 resulted in no impact to our consolidated financial statements. -- ----------- --- -------------------- ---